 Obviously seeing results from something like retinol or sunscreen that fights ageing takes time.
 It’s more of what you don’t see than what you do see.
 Celebrate each day you wake up and your skin has stayed the same!

-Solution: don’t pay attention.
+If you’re too impatient, then don’t pay attention.

 Just fed up waiting?
 Tired of the bad skin days?
 If you’re the kind of person who wants to see results, like, yesterday, then skin care is going to be a challenge for you.
 But it’s definitely still possible.
 The answer is not to rush ahead into using lots of strong actives and constantly switching products.

-Try to put your progress out of your mind.
+In contrast to the situation above, you need to put your progress out of your mind.
 Enjoy the process of using your products and taking a minute to relax.
 Do your routine without thinking about the results or taking a close look at your skin.
 Some people even suggest going so far as to cover up the mirror.

-Problem: your skin is getting worse.
+If your skin is getting worse, seek professional help.

 If you’re sticking to your routine, and have given it time and patience, but your skin is still just really awful and really not responding to anything you do, or even getting worse, then it’s probably time to head to the dermatologist and get evaluated for a more severe skin condition.